Tax protester history in the United States: Wayne C. Bentson

 In May 2005, the IRS announced that Wayne C. Bentson was sentenced to four years in prison and three years of supervised release, and was ordered to pay the IRS over $1.1 million in restitution.
 In December 2004, Bentson was convicted on charges of conspiracy and willful failure to file his income tax returns.
 According to the U.S. Justice Department, Bentson told clients that he was a tax expert and falsely advised clients that the tax laws applied only to individuals living in the Virgin Islands, Guam, and Puerto Rico.
 According to the Justice Department, Bentson also falsely advised clients that they were not taxpayers, that they had not earned income, and that they were not required to pay federal income tax.
 Some witnesses reportedly testified during Bentson's trial that they also had been prosecuted after following Bentson's advice.
 Bentson was released from prison in May 2008.

 Larken Rose

 Larken Rose, an adherent of the 861 argument, was sentenced to 15 months in prison for willful failure to file income tax returns in five years in which the government alleged that his income was approximately $500,000.
 He was released from prison in December 2006.
 Rose wrote a 79-page discussion on his views, and sold a video entitled Theft by Deception.
 Tax blogger Walter Olson described his theory as "folk law", arguments that were developed from outside the legal profession.
-Wesley Snipes arguments were based, in part upon his theory.
+The arguments made by Wesley Snipes were based, in part upon his theory.